illinoistech-itm/jhajek/itmo-444-544/mp2/444/mp2.md

-# Week-11 Mini-Project 1
+# Week-15 Mini-Project 2

 ## Objectives

-* Deploy and explain the IAM permission hierarchy for S3 bucket access
+* Deploy your infrastructure using Hashicorp Terraform
 * Deploy and explain IAM profile instance attachments
-* Configure and explain VPC subnetting in the AWS Cloud
 * Deploy and configure a custom EC2 image
-* Deploy and explain how to clone application code via Git
+* Deploy and make use of SND and DynamoDB features
 * Configure and explore Cloud Security using AWS Secrets management

 ## Outcomes